 Donated to the college for field and environmental studies, the “Dotson Property” (as it is called) is approximately 80 acres located near the city of Madisonville.

 We have an incredible array of equipment for an institution of our size.
 All of our equipment are research-level instruments and are available to any student for use.
 Equipment relevant for use in some of our current studies is listed below based on area of use.

 We have many bright-field, phase-contrast, and fluorescence microscopes with imaging capability to visualize cell morphology and subcellular distribution of molecules.
 We also have many inverted microscopes and a laser capture microdissection scope.

-Gene analysis -
+Gene and Proetin analysis -